Siddp278/Attrition_Rate/README.md

 ### This is a project which focuses on Attrition Rate among employees in any organisation and how to find sentiments among the employees in relation to the organisation in which they work.

 A `(django-backend)` website is build in which people can answer some basic questions that will help in finding sentiments and if they are positive or not.
-A file can be uploaded by HR department employee or the Employer himself/herself through which I would predict the **Attrition Rate** among employees and show the result on the website itself.
+A file can be uploaded by HR department employee or the Employer himself/herself through which I would use to predict the **Attrition Rate** among employees and show the result on the website itself.
 Through the questions then the employer can find out where the organisation lacks and th reasoning behind the attrition rate(if it is high).

 ## For the working of the website:
 - A person most probably Employer or HR directive will access to login into the account made for him/her.